 We’ve all been there or seen it far too often.
 A crowded mall.
-A tired mum and her two kids trying to finish up some last minute grocery shopping.
-The boy wants an ice cream, and mummy says “No”.
+A tired mum and her two kids trying to finish up some last-minute grocery shopping.
+The boy wants ice cream, and mummy says “No”.
 And then all hell breaks loose on the supermarket floor.

 Too often, we find ourselves enraged by the inconvenience, embarrassment, illogicality, injustice of the moment and lose our cool too, and try to take back control of the situation with harsh words, yells or severe ultimatums.
 But is there a different way of managing the situation?